 The statue is around 1 meter high.
 Virgin Mary holds an orb of the earth in her right hand.
 Christ’s hand is raised as a blessing.
 Several generations of reconstructors have been painting the statue in black color, and a series of tests have revealed, that the original color of the statue was black as well.

-Usually, there is a long queue of people, who want to see the statue close and touch the orb in Virgin Mary’s hands.
-I visited the Basilica in the beginning of October and on a work-day, so there weren’t that many people standing in the queue.
+Usually, there is a long queue of people, who want to see the statue close and touch the orb in the Virgin Mary’s hands.
+I visited the Basilica at the beginning of October and on a workday, so there weren’t that many people standing in the queue.
 The small statue is a stark contrast to the surrounding Basilica and its golden ornaments.

 Getting to Montserrat, Spain

 Montserrat is located around 45 kilometers from Barcelona and is easily accessible by bus, train, and car.